 There are two treatment options plans which include veterinary service and at-home care.

 The puppy is also given a fluid drip at the hospital, which replaces the fluid lost during diarrhea and vomiting.
-It is a quick way of replenishing the liquids lost as drip injects fluid directly to the bloodstream.
+It is a quick way to replenish the liquids lost as the drip injects fluid directly into the bloodstream.

-Another form of treatment plan used in hospitals includes antibiotics to prevent any secondary infections that might occur as a result of parvo.
+Another form of treatment plan used in hospitals includes antibiotics to prevent any secondary infections that might occur due to parvo.

 Other medications are also administered, such as anti-sickness medication and ulcer medication which help to repair damaged intestines.

-In the home treatment plan, you are required to ensure that your puppy frequently drinks water to prevent dehydration.
+In the home treatment plan, make sure your puppy frequently drinks water to prevent dehydration.
 With a vet’s recommendation, ascertain that they eat small bland meals throughout the day to ensure they replenish the energy lost.

-As a dog owner, you will be required to keep your puppy away from other dogs to prevent them from contracting other infections.
+As a dog owner, you should keep your puppy away from other dogs to prevent them from contracting other infections.
 Finally, as per doctors’ instructions, administer probiotics and injectable vitamins to help rebuild your pup’s immune system.